Do I need a lawyer for a prenup?

 There's a significant difference in income or financial position between partners

-Without a clear prenuptial agreement in place, disputes about property division can be costly and emotionally draining.
-Courts have broad discretion to divide property, and outcomes may not align with what you expected.
-Additionally, the absence of clear documentation about financial arrangements can lead to setting aside an agreement later if parties disagree about what was originally intended
+Where there is no clear prenuptial agreement in place, disputes about property division can sometimes be costly and emotionally taxing.
+Courts have broad discretion to divide property, and outcomes may differ from what parties anticipated.
+The absence of clear documentation about financial arrangements can be relevant to setting aside an agreement later if parties disagree about what was originally intended.

 What to consider